awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.md

 If you use the AWS CLI `create-db-instance` command to create an encrypted DB instance with a customer managed key, set the `--kms-key-id` parameter to any key identifier for the KMS key\.
 If you use the Amazon RDS API `CreateDBInstance` operation, set the `KmsKeyId` parameter to any key identifier for the KMS key\.
 To use a customer managed key in a different AWS account, specify the key ARN or alias ARN\.

 **Important**
-If Amazon RDS loses access to the KMS key for a DB instance—for example, when RDS access to a KMS key is revoked—then the encrypted DB instance goes into a terminal state\.
+Amazon RDS can lose access to the KMS key for a DB instance\.
+For example, RDS loses access when the KMS key is disabled, or when RDS access to a KMS key is revoked\.
+In these cases, the encrypted DB instance goes into `inaccessible-encryption-credentials-recoverable` state\.
+The DB instance remains in this state for seven days\.
+When you start the DB instance during that time, it checks if the KMS key is active and recovers the KMS key if it is\.
+If the KMS key isn't recovered, then the encrypted DB instance goes into the terminal `inaccessible-encryption-credentials` state\.
 In this case, you can only restore the DB instance from a backup\.
 We strongly recommend that you always enable backups for encrypted DB instances to guard against the loss of encrypted data in your databases\.

 ## Determining whether encryption is turned on for a DB instance<a name="Overview.Encryption.Determining"></a>